MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md

 3. On the **Purchase services** page, purchase your new subscriptions.

-The Office 365 Admin center assigns the organization and Azure AD tenant of your Office 365 subscription to the new subscriptions for SaaS-based cloud offerings.
+The admin center assigns the organization and Azure AD tenant of your Office 365 subscription to the new subscriptions for SaaS-based cloud offerings.

 To add an Azure subscription with the same organization and Azure AD tenant as your Office 365 subscription: